Eddie Fullerton: Arrest

-On 12 December 2021, a 56 year old man was arrested around 10am as he was about to attend church in Muff, County Donegal.
-He was detained under section 30 of the Offences against the person Act and can be detained for up to three days.
+On 12 December 2021, a 56-year-old man was arrested around 10 am as he was about to attend church in Muff, County Donegal.
+He was detained under section 30 of the Offences against the person Act and could be detained for up to three days.
 He was taken to Letterkenny Garda station for questioning.
 It is the first arrest in the case.

 The arrested man was released without charge the following day.
 A file was to be prepared by the Director of Public Prosecutions.